nondescryptid/opendoc-state-court-judgments/2019_SGMC_26/report.md

 _Explanation_. — A person is said to gain wrongfully when such person retains wrongfully, as well as when such person acquires wrongfully.
 A person is said to lose wrongfully when such person is wrongfully kept out of any property, as well as when such person is wrongfully deprived of property.

-28     The High Court decision in _Wong Seng Kwan v Public Prosecutor_[\[note: 6\]](#Ftn_6) succinctly sets out the elements of an offence under s 403 of the Penal Code, Cap 224, which the Prosecution must prove beyond reasonable doubt.
+28     The High Court decision in _Wong Seng Kwan v Public Prosecutor_[^6] succinctly sets out the elements of an offence under s 403 of the Penal Code, Cap 224, which the Prosecution must prove beyond reasonable doubt.

 (a)      _the movable property (“lost chattel”) must belong to some person other than the accused person;_